sergiomtzlosa/blockchain-satellite/README.md

 ## Configuration

-Set your connection parameters for MySQL/MariaDB and Mongo on **.env** file.
+Set your connection parameters for MySQL/MariaDB and MongoDB on **.env** file.

 ENJOY!